adrofa/intrinio/README.md

 <br/>Contains `IntrinioAPI` class, which allows to generate html-requests for communication with API.
 Requests are presented in a raw form as they are presented in [API's documentation](https://docs.intrinio.com/documentation/api_v2/getting_started).

 - <code>parser.<b>universe</b></code>
 <br/>Contains `Universe` class, which downloads the list of all available companies and securities (a company may have more then one security) with their descriptions.
-The obtained data could be used as a companies/securities screener (e.g. to filter out banks and isurance companies) for further research.
+Obtained data could be used as a companies/securities screener (e.g. to filter out banks and isurance companies) for further research.
 <br/><i>
      > Initialization will take some time, because it generates pretty large amount of requests to obtain all of the companies' securities, hence I recommend to create a dump of the obtained data with `technical.dumper`.
 </i>